Upgrade to remove ads

 The value of increasing inlet static pressure whereby there is a measurable lift of the disc or at which discharge of the fluid becomes continuous, as determined by seeing, feeling, or hearing.

 The pressure increase over the set pressure of the relieving device.
-Overpressure is expressed in pressure units or as a percentage of set pressure.
-Overpressure is the same as accumulation only when the relieving device is set to open at the MAWP of the vessel.
+Expressed in pressure units or as a percentage of set pressure.
+This is the same as accumulation only when the relieving device is set to open at the MAWP of the vessel.

 3.21 Pin-Actuated Device